-You may be wondering: is Daily Harvest worth it?
-This is an honest Daily Harvest Review about the subscription that delivers healthy food to your doorstep!
-Let’s see if Daily Harvest is worth the cost! (hint, I think it is!)
+This is an honest Daily Harvest Review about the subscription that delivers healthy food to your door!
+Find out if Daily Harvest is worth it +if we like it!

-This post is not sponsored by Daily Harvest, but I am an affiliate of theirs and make a small commission if you choose to purchase it through my code/links
+This post is not sponsored by Daily Harvest, but I am an affiliate of theirs and make a small commission if you choose to purchase it through my code/links.
+This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
+Click here to read my policy and more about affiliate links.
+This post was originally shared in Sept of 2018 but has been updated.

 If you’ve been around here for a while, you may have heard me talk about Daily Harvest before.